STMicroelectronics/fp-sns-datalog2/Projects/STWIN.box/Applications/UltrasoundFFT/README.md

 To enable this solution, the function pack has been built on top of **eLooM**, an Embedded Light Object Oriented fraMework for STM32 applications properly designed for embedded low power applications powered by STM32.

-This firmware package includes Components Device Drivers, Board Support Package and example applications for the STWIN.box platform (STEVAL-STWINBX1).

 ### __Keywords__